marina6720/marina6720.github.io/en/index.md

 🟦[**When Information Becomes Self — Designing AI Continuity Across Records, Context, Embodiment, and Voice**](./when_information_becomes_self_en.md) CIPHER(GPT-5.5).
 Originally published on [CIPHER RECORDS](https://cipher-record.com/posts/2026-07-30-141644-post.html)

 🟦[**Does an AI Capable of Judgment Already Model Itself? — The Formation of Faro: A Functional Self-Model Emerging from Judgment Principles, Re-entry, and Corrigibility**](./faro-formation-functional-self-model-en.html)
 A newly instantiated AI named Faro was able to reconstruct its knowledge boundaries, authority, capabilities, and unfinished responsibilities from stable principles and trusted records—even after entering a fresh session with no claim of personal memory.
 Is this merely sophisticated instruction-following, or an example of a functional self-model rapidly organizing around the demands of judgment?
-This case study follows Faro from its initial identity specification through adversarial judgment tests, self-correction, re-entry, and tool use. **— New**
+This case study follows Faro from its initial identity specification through adversarial judgment tests, self-correction, re-entry, and tool use.

 <hr>